python-discord/site/pydis_site/apps/content/resources/guides/python-guides/parameters-and-arguments.md

 # Default Parameter Values

-Although the syntax is similar, these are not to be confused with keyword arguments.
+Although the syntax is similar, these are not to be confused with keyword arguments.<br>
 Default parameter values appear within the function definition and allow us to conveniently set a default value.
 This means that if any argument is omitted, its default value will be used as the argument.

 ```python